 If melting wax in the crockpot, be advised that it will take quite a while to melt – the double boiler method is faster.

+If the beeswax is too hot, it may pop the balloon.
 Repeated dips not increasing the thickness? – your wax is too hot

 Candlelight with Beeswax

-Enjoy the golden warm of beeswax light with your homemade beeswax lanterns or luminaries.
+Enjoy the golden warm of beeswax light with your homemade beeswax luminaries.
 These are beautiful creations whether plain or decorated with flowers.

 And they smell so good.
 If you like someone really well – perhaps you will make one for them too.